elastic/apm-nodejs-http-client/README.md

 ### Event: `finish`

-Emitted when the client are done sending data to the APM Server.
-No more data can be sent after this event.
+The `finish` event is emitted after the `client.end()` method has been called, and all data has been flushed to the underlying system.

 ### `client.sendSpan(span[, callback])`